 Even more intriguing, though, a sister product called NyloSheet.
 Available in 4×8 sheets (or longer) and in thicknesses ranging from ½” all the up to 15/16”, its benefits as a sheeting, I think, may go without saying.
 It may be used both as sheeting (substrate) and/or also a finished paintable cladding.

-* Wilsonart HD (http://wilsonarthd.com) – OK, yes, a sponsor of our 106 Yard Fund, I did get a wee bit of little time in the booth.
-Launching the Carnival (Winter and Summer) portion of their High Definition line, I was impressed by the textured beefiness of them.
+OK, yes, a sponsor of our 106 Yard Fund, I did get a wee bit of little time in the booth.
+Launching the Carnival (Winter and Summer) portion of their High Definition line, they have a textured beefiness.
 They offer a full 2-inch profile, with engineered edging, plus the authentic replication of natural stone … all with advanced technology you may not get from other laminates.
-More of a tease here … look for our interview with Wilsonart‘s Mike Lallo coming (*cough* Barry) soon.
+More of a tease here … look for our interview with Wilsonart‘s Mike Lallo coming soon.

 Thanks for reading all … now back to your regularly scheduled holiday planning and … shopping.
 Great weekend. ~jb